ucrcsedept/course-support/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

     ``` ssh [your_cs_username]@cs010b.cs.ucr.edu ```

 3. Now you have saved the address as a known host.
-Repeat step 1, and this time you will be asked for your password in a new instance of VSCode.
+Repeat step 1 by typing in "Remote-SSH: Connect to Host" into the command palette (F1), and you should see `cs010b.cs.ucr.edu` is a saved host.
+Click on it, and a new instance of VSCode should open, prompting you for your CS password.
-4. Now that you're connected, go to the extensions marketplace and install the C++ extension.
+4. Log in with your CS password.
+Now that you're connected, go to the extensions marketplace and install the C++ extension.
 It should look like this:

 <p align="center">
     <img src="images/cppextension.png" alt="C++ Extension">